gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 Buck converters use a switching element, inductor and capacitor to convert an input voltage into a **lower** output voltage.
 It is a type of _switch-mode power supply_ (SMPS).

-{{% img src="buck-converter-basic-schematic.svg" width="600" caption="The basic schematic of a buck converter.
+{{% figure src="buck-converter-basic-schematic.svg" width="600" caption="The basic schematic of a buck converter.
 SW1 is typically a MOSFET switched by control logic (not shown)." %}}

 To learn more about EMI/EMC considerations regarding buck converters, see the [EMC and Switch-Mode Power Supplies page](/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/).